lukmanr/CLVPipelines/README.md

 You are going to use [Cloud Shell](https://cloud.google.com/shell/) to configure the services used in the tutorial.

 ## Setting the default Project
 Connect to Cloud Shell and set the default **Project**  to the project you are going to use for the tutorial.
-To create a new projec follow the [instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
+To create a new project follow the [instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ```